📦 Artefakte¶

 3. Artifacts-Cleanup¶

-Implementieren Sie Cleanup-Actions:
+Implementieren Sie Cleanup-Actions als Playbook:

-- name: clean
+- name: Bestätigung

 4. Artifacts dokumentieren¶

-Dokumentieren Sie, welche Artifacts ein Block erstellt:
+Dokumentieren Sie, welche Artifacts ein Block erstellt (im Block-README):

 # my-block

-## Generierte Artifacts:
+## Generierte Artifacts

 5. Artifacts validieren¶